superfeedr/documentation/subscribers.md

 ## Introduction

-Superfeedr is a tool which will push you content to which you can subscribe on the web and get notification in **realtime**.
+Superfeedr is a tool which will push you content to which you can subscribe on the web and get notification in **real-time**.
 It is also possible to retrieve *past* content.
 Finally, when possible we offer a set of normalization options for easier consumption.

 ## What can you subscribe to